rakshithpai777/Payment-Record-System/README.md

 Run the Project
 Open your browser and navigate to: http://localhost/PaymentRecordSystem/
+(Note: atl.html is the main page of this project.)

 🎯 Purpose:
 Created as part of a learning project to enhance full-stack web development skills and understand PHP-MySQL integration using XAMPP.